o-jasper/o-jasper.github.io/blog/_posts/2015-02-03-tinfoil_chat_inspired.md

 You could simply disable the device, or try feign subtil frustrating malfunctions.
 More active is to try get the user to think they should type something, that the send-computer will then send.
 For instance the private key of the screen computer.
-With that, you can eavesdrop on all traffick towards the device.
+With that, you can eavesdrop on all traffic towards the device.

 #### Note